-variances to the CBA that pertain to and other funds.
-NBJ's liaison to SCUSD.

-NJB. - Adopts schedule of meetings. - Carries out steps to ensure charter

-- Conducts an evaluation at the end of success.

-each school year on the effectiveness of Proposes daily schedule and calendar

-the Steering Committee (SC) process. to SCUSD for approval.

-- Conducts annual training for - Proposes annual attendance days to SC for

-constituent groups on how the SC approval.

-process works.
-Proposes annual budget to SC for

-- Schedules Brown Act training each approval.

-September for SC members and - Creates with the SC chairperson meeting

-interested parents and staff. agendas and minutes.

-- Establishes sub committees as Prepares and provides information to SC

-needed. members to enable good decisions.

-- Reviews suspensions and expulsion Posts SC agendas and minutes in

-data accordance with Brown Act.

-Posts agenda and minutes on the

-school's web site.

-Leads staff and community in

-developing Local Education Plan for Title

-l.

-- Annually leads staff and SC through the

-LCAP process in reviewing goals and

-budgeting by July 1.

-Completes annual reports to district.

-Submits report to SC for review before

-submitting, as needed.

-Completes other official reports to

-SCUSD, to the County Office of Education,

-to the state Department of Education, and

-to other agencies including the School

-Accountability Report Card (SARC) that is

-due each year.

-Carries out SC and district polices.

-- Creates and works with Safety Committee

-to train staff on safety procedures listed in

-Element 6 Health and, Safety.
+- NBJ's liaison to SCUSD. - Carries out steps to ensure charter success. - Proposes daily schedule and calendar to SCUSD for approval. - Proposes annual attendance days to SC for approval. - Proposes annual budget to SC for approval. - Creates with the SC chairperson meeting agendas and minutes. - Prepares and provides information to SC members to enable good decisions. - Posts SC agendas and minutes in accordance with Brown Act. - Posts agenda and minutes on the school's web site. - Leads staff and community in developing Local Education Plan for Title I. - Annually leads staff and SC through the LCAP process in reviewing goals and budgeting by July 1. - Completes annual reports to district.
+Submits report to SC for review before submitting, as needed. - Completes other official reports to SCUSD, to the County Office of Education, to the state Department of Education, and to other agencies including the School Accountability Report Card (SARC) that is due each year. - Carries out SC and district polices. - Creates and works with Safety Committee to train staff on safety procedures listed in Element 6 Health and, Safety.